riceissa/issarice.com/pages/information-for-high-school-students.md

 For high school students especially, the essays [On Stress](http://www.gwern.net/On%20Stress) and [On Disrespect](http://www.gwern.net/On%20Disrespect) may be of interest.
 His [stories](http://www.gwern.net/Notes#stories) also tend to have "lessons" (like Kafka's parables) and are entertaining to read.

+I think part of the appeal of gwern is that he inspires many people because his website doesn't look like "magic"; one can agree that, given enough time, anyone can attempt what he did.

 ### Slate Star Codex